The #1 mistake people are making, when working with Photoshop is, not using layers.

 Layer order: Inside your panel you can move layers with drag and drop.
 The first layer in your panel lies on top of everything else.
 If you want to put this layer into the background just move it to the bottom in the panel.
 If you want it to be behind a certain element, move it under the layer of this element.

 Merge: You are once and for all done with the work on certain layers, e.g. text and logo you combine to a watermark?
-These elements will forever stay like that?
+Will these elements forever stay like that?
 Merge them together and you have one layer less.
-Select the layers you want to merge, right click one of them and pick merge selected layers.
+Select the layers you want to merge, right-click one of them and pick merge selected layers.

 Opacity and Fill: You can use these functions to change the transparency on a selected layer, e.g. in order to make the subjacent layer shine through.

 Blending modes: By default, this is in “normal” mode but in the drop-down menu, you have lots of choices.
 The best way to find out what works is by trying it.
 The change you make will affect the selected layer.